-If you are making annual applications of manure and/or compost to your garden to add nitrogen, you should have sufficient levels of phosphorus in your soil.
-If you are applying manure or compost to your garden based on phosphorus needs, you might have an excess N supply.
-Excess nitrogen can lead to poor flower/fruit development and increases water pollution potential from nitrogen leaching from the soil.
+If you are making annual applications of manure and/or compost to your garden to add nitrogen, you should have sufficient levels of phosphorus in your soil

 Generally, plant or animal sources are the best value for phosphorus in the home garden.
 Recent CSU research results concluded that no rock P (regardless of mesh size) is available for plant use unless the soil pH is below 7.0.

 This product is made by surrounding clay particles with natural phosphate.
 Total phosphate is about 20% while available phosphate is about 2-3%.
-This is why you can apply large amounts of colloidal phosphate, as it will release slowly over the years (usually more available the second year than the first).
+You can apply large amounts of colloidal phosphate, as it will release slowly over the years (usually more available the second year than the first).
 For home gardeners the cost/return is adequate to apply colloidal phosphate at rates to supply phosphorus for this season’s crops.
 This product also adds micronutrients to soil.

 Micronized (passing through 1000 mesh screen [1000 wires per square inch]) sources may be more available than regular soft rock grinds in soils with a pH below 7.0.